Industrial Restaurant Design Guide

 1. Lighting Fixtures

-Aside from providing sufficient lighting, metal, iron or steel lamps can be used as decoration pieces for your industrial style restaurant.
-You can select hanging lights or lighting with an extensible arm over the tables, counter tops, islands, or over the main wall.
+Aside from providing sufficient lighting, metal, iron, or steel lamps can be used as decoration pieces for your industrial-style restaurant.
+You can select hanging lights or lighting with an extensible arm over the tables, countertops, islands, or over the main wall.
 Pendant electrical lighting fixtures not only act as accent pieces but also exude a pure rustic vibe to any room and embody the entire industrial design.

 2. Neutral, Earthy Colors